 - Prior to receipt at the Facility, all hazardous wastes must be profiled and preapproved.
-See the Facility Waste Analysis Plan (WAP) (Appendix II-A-4 of this permit application) for details on the approval and profile process. - Containers of incompatible waste identified by the waste profile and/or WAP will be segregated from each other. - Potentially incompatible wastes will be mixed together in small quantities and observed for undesirable reactions prior to being stored, treated, or otherwise managed together at the Facility.
+See the WAP (Appendix II-A-4 of this permit application) for details on the approval and profile process. - Containers of incompatible waste identified by the waste profile and/or WAP will be segregated from each other. - Potentially incompatible wastes will be mixed together in small quantities and observed for undesirable reactions prior to being stored, treated, or otherwise managed together at the Facility.
 See the WAP for compatibility testing details.
-Incompatible wastes, or incompatible wastes and materials, will not be placed in the same container (or an unwashed container), unless the requirements of 40 CFR 264.17(b) are complied with. - Lab Pack packing lists will be reviewed to identify potentially incompatible wastes. - During Lab Pack decommissioning (transfer of waste from small containers to bulk containers), potentially incompatible wastes will not be bulked together unless compatibility testing indicates that the wastes may be combined i.e., the requirements of 40 CFR 264.17 (b) are complied with.
-Incoming Lab Pack wastes determined to be incompatible will be segregated from each other and shipped off site for disposal in separate containers unless treated or deactivated and made compatible.
-See Figures I-6-A and I-6-B in Part I of this permit application for an illustration of segregated storage bays.
+Incompatible wastes, or incompatible wastes and materials, will not be placed in the same container (or an unwashed container) without complying with the requirements of 40 CFR 264.17(b). - Lab Pack packing lists will be reviewed to identify potentially incompatible wastes. - During Lab Pack decommissioning (i.e., transfer of waste from small containers to bulk containers), potentially incompatible wastes will not be bulked together unless compatibility testing indicates that the wastes may be combined in compliance with the requirements of 40 CFR 264.17 (b).
+Incoming Lab Pack wastes determined to be incompatible will be segregated from each other and shipped offsite for disposal in separate containers unless treated or deactivated and made compatible.
+See Figure I-6 in Part I of this permit application for an illustration of segregated storage bays.